By Dhiren Patel

 How can Technology help?

-The simple answer is that technology allows everyone to have a voice and share their story and in recent years celebrities and athletes like The Rock and Ron Artest(Metta World Peace) have taken advantage of this platform to share their own stories about their struggles with mental health.
+The simple answer is that technology allows everyone to have a voice and share their story and in recent years celebrities and athletes like The Rock Ron Artest(Metta World Peace), and Kevin Love have taken advantage of this platform to share their own stories about their struggles with mental health.
+From movies like A Beautiful Mind to more recently the Joker we see the impact of mental health and can relate to it in a personal way.

-These people have used their voice and audience to help people understand that this a real issue and how hard it is to deal with.
+These people have used their voice and audience to help people understand that this a real issue and how hard it is to deal with no matter the circumstance.

 Moreover, we are at the dawn of new era of personal medicine and genetics and this will help us understand the factors that cause mental illness as well as solutions.
 We have uncovered how important our gut health to our mental state, yeah that gut feeling is real!
-The more science and data we find about mental health, the more real it becomes to people and understanding of it.
+The more science and data we find about mental health, the more real it becomes to people and more we’ll be willing to understand it.

 “Mental health needs a great deal of attention.
 It’s the final taboo and it needs to be faced and dealt with.” – Adam Ant